tekaratzas/lit-cli/README.md

 In this version 0.
 Only two commands are supported

-lit checkout -b "<description of problem>"
+lit checkout -b "description of problem"

 - Runs description through ChatGPT 4o-mini to generate issue title, description + determine if it's a bug/Feature/Improvement.
 - Creates new Linear Issue
 - Generates the Linear automation friendly branch name (exactly how Linear does it in the UI)
-- Does git checkout -b <LinearbranchName>
+- Does git checkout -b LinearbranchName

-lit switch "<description of issue>"
+lit switch "description of issue"

 - Runs a search through Linear for issues matching the description
 - if multiple hits, will ask to disambiguate